uwaiseibna2/GAP/README.md

 ## PredictGenes

-The PredictGenes function implements optimal architecture identified in PredictSpecies function.
-It takes the input files 1, 2 , and 3 as described in the GAP Input.
-Additionally, it takes a list of transcript ids on which it implements the optimal architecture to identify the set of ids within the provided list with prediction error similar or less than the minimum cross-validation error found in the PredictSpecies function.
+The PredictGenes function idenfies a list of candidates from a given input listing transcript ids.
+It takes the input files 1, 2 as described in the GAP Input.
+Additionally, it takes the list of transcript ids on which it implements the optimal architecture to identify the set of ids prediction error similar or less than the minimum cross-validation error.
 The set of transcripts that meet this criteria is documented in the output file `associated.csv` under the results folder in the parent directory.

 **Command Structure**